 Truffles: Place the

-chopped chocolate in a medium sized heatproof bowl.
+finely chopped chocolate in a medium sized heatproof bowl.
 Set aside.
 Heat the cream and butter in a small saucepan over medium heat.
 Bring

 just to a boil.
 Immediately pour the boiling cream over the chocolate

 and allow to stand for about two minutes.
 Then gently stir with a

 desired, add the liqueur.
 Let cool to room temperature and then cover and place in the refrigerator

 until the truffle mixture is firm enough to roll into balls (about 30-60 minutes).

 Next, remove the truffle mixture from the